pombase/website/src/docs/faq/how-can-i-find-transcription-factors-and-their-targets-in-pombase.md

     identifying target genes.

-Because it is not yet possible to query annotation extensions in the PomBase advanced search, to identify target genes you must either inspect transcription factor gene pages manually, or search the GO annotation dataset.
+Because it is not yet possible to query annotation extensions in the
+${database_name} advanced search, to identify target genes you must either inspect transcription factor gene pages manually, or search the GO annotation dataset.
 For the latter: